traitecoevo/austraits.build/docs/Building.md

 #### Traits

-This section A translation table mapping traits and units in the original study onto corresponding variables in AusTraits.
+This section provides A translation table mapping traits and units in the original study onto corresponding variables in AusTraits.
 Also specified here are methods used to collect the data.

 For each trait submitted to Austraits, there is the following
 information: